-- Ask students to thoroughly complete the Submit Publication form for a secondary work to add to the Studies bibliography (or bonus credit for a new publication by Thomas, James or David Torrance not yet included in the Sources bibliography).
+- Ask students to thoroughly complete the Submit Publication form to add a secondary work to the Studies bibliography (or bonus credit for a new publication by Thomas, James or David Torrance not yet included in the Sources bibliography).
 All relevant information must be included that is supported on bibliography records.

 - As mentioned above, every bibliography record supports a Members-only Notes field to display annotations by members (or reviewed by members) that are visible to members only, not to the public.

-- Instructors may use this field to leave course notes for your students, e.g., to focus reflection on a given source.
+- Instructors may use this field to leave instructor notes for your students, e.g., to focus reflection on a given source.